leighklotz/blatano/README.md

 It had battery damage inside.

 I tried a variety of mounting solutions and settled on a few small cuts to fit boards and connectors through.
-I added an extenrnally-accessible USB-C connector for power, with a matching cable, designed for single use.
+I added an externally-accessible USB-C connector for power, with a matching cable, designed for single use.

 Photos of Blatano are shown at the top of the page.